romain-warnan/simple-java-bitly/README.md

-# Simple java client for Bitly
+# Simple java client for Bit.ly

-A very simple URL shortener and expander for Java using Bitly API.
+A very simple URL shortener and expander for Java using Bit.ly API.

 ## Prerequisite

-* You need to have an account on bitly.
+* You need to have an account on *bitly.com*.
 If you don't, you can create an account [here](https://bitly.com/a/sign_up).

 * Then you need to generate a access token [there](https://bitly.com/a/oauth_apps).
 You will need this token to use this lib.